 Wested is part of the innovation process.
 They collaborate on grants and other initiatives to support and study Navigator.

-Digital Promise is supporting innovation through a collaborative grant that focuses on providing step-by-step solutions as part of Navigator suggestions.
+Digital Promise is working on a collaborative grant that focuses on providing step-by-step solutions as part of Navigator suggestions.
 We will study learner knowledge development and decision making based on scaffolds provided in each student's learning journey.

 National University collaborated with us on their project of precision learning to develop the learner and instructor experience and the suggest algorithm in early stages.